 Natalie Cowley, “Understanding Depression: Personal and Social Interpretations.” (provisional title, PhD in Sociology, on-going, joint supervisor)

-Suraya Dewing, “Between Policy and Practice: The Placement of Transgender Prisoners” (provisional title, PhD in Sociology, on-going, secondary supervisor)
+Suraya Dewing, “Between Policy and Practice: The Placement of Transgender Prisoners” (provisional title, PhD in Sociology, on-going, second supervisor)

 Anna Fielder, “A study of the narratives of women who decline routine ultrasound scans in pregnancy” (provisional title) (PhD in Sociology, on-going, joint supervisor)

-Engy Farouk Abdel Baky, “A Study of Twitter Feminist Discourse in Egypt From a Critical Discourse Analysis Perspective” (PhD in Applied Linguistics, on-going, secondary supervisor)
+Engy Farouk Abdel Baky, “A Study of Twitter Feminist Discourse in Egypt From a Critical Discourse Analysis Perspective” (PhD in Applied Linguistics, on-going, second supervisor)

-David Ting, “Migration and Sex Work in New Zealand: A Qualitative Study” (provisional title) (MA in Sociology, 2018)
+David Ting, “Migration and Sex Work in New Zealand: A Qualitative Study” (MA in Sociology, 2018)

 Rearna Hartmann.
 “Where to From Queer?
 Beyond Identity, the Future of Queer Politics” (MA in Sociology, 2016)

 David Ting, "Indigenous Sex Wars in Canada: Where are The Youth?”
 (BA(Hons) dissertation in Sociology, completed June 2016)

 Prudence Wilson, “Mary, Mary, Quite Contrary?: Just How Different Are Sex Work And Surrogacy In Terms of Market Noxiousness in New Zealand?”
 (BA(Hons) dissertation in Sociology, completed February 2016)